statgenetics/mendelprob/README.md

 ## Probability Calculations

 The `mendel_prob` function can be used to determine the probability of detecting a minimum number of probands with potentially pathogenic variants in the same gene.
+The probands can be either an affected family member or a case.
+Even if sequence data is generated on more than one family member to perform filtering, when calculating probabilities or number of subjects to be sequenced, each family is counted only once and neither size nor structure of the family will impact the results.

 It can also be used to determine the probability of detecting a minimum number of potentially pathogenic variants within a gene for different data types where it is required that a minimum number of potentially pathogenic variants are observed for one data type e.g., identifying at least three potentially pathogenic variants within a gene where at least one of the variants is observed in a proband who is a member of a family which can establish linkage.

 Examples: